-We have engaged GoodCorporation to provide independent, expert advice, and to help us deliver training and design and perform a risk assessment.
+In 2017 we engaged GoodCorporation to provide independent, expert advice, and to help us deliver training and design and perform a risk assessment.
 GoodCorporation is a firm that specialises in helping organisations to assess and manage corporate responsibility and business ethics risks, including human rights and corruption risks.